bjnord/coding_practice/advent-2022/day-16/README.md

 1. Determining the optimal route involves more than just the graph edge travel and opening costs; it has to take into account how big the valve is too.
 Travelling farther to reach a higher-value valve may or may not pay off.

-1. You can't simply start at AA, move to the valve that will release the most pressure in the time left and open it, and repeat the process.
-This was the first approach I tried, but the initial best-value valve is JJ, whereas the puzzle example starts with DD.
+1. You can't simply start at `AA`, move to the valve that will release the most pressure in the time left and open it, and repeat the process.
+This was the first approach I tried, but the initial best-value valve is `JJ`, whereas the puzzle example starts with `DD`.

-1. The optimal solution may go past a valve without opening it on the way to a higher-value target, and opening it later on the way back, etc. The puzzle example does this, skipping EE on the way to open HH.
+1. The optimal solution may go past a valve without opening it on the way to a higher-value target, and opening it later on the way back, etc. The puzzle example does this, skipping `EE` on the way to open `HH`.